KhaledMahm0vd/python_Notes/README.md

 # Python notes from some courses:
-* derek bannas python course.
+001. Al Swigart's Automate the boring stuff with python.
-* Al Swigart's Automate the boring stuff with python.
+002. derek bannas python course.